-You are welcome to use the V&A's application programming interfaces (APIs) to enhance your use of Content for non-commercial personal and educational purposes in print or on the web.
-If you wish to use the information, images or our API for commercial purposes you must contact V&A Images at: firstname.lastname@example.org.
+You are welcome to use the V&A's application programming interfaces (APIs) to enhance your use of Content for non-commercial personal and educational purposes.
+If you wish to use our APIs for commercial purposes you must contact V&A Images at: firstname.lastname@example.org.

-The purpose of the V&A API is to maximise access to all our collections and encourage use of them.
+The purpose of the V&A's APIs are to maximise access to all our collections and encourage use of them.
 We wish to provide access to the API with as few barriers as possible.
 However, we reserve the right to require the use of API keys, or some other form of authentication in the future.

 9.2 Best practice

-Although not formally part of the terms and conditions, the V&A requests that you do the following in your use of the API.
+Although not formally part of the terms and conditions, the V&A requests that you do the following when using our APIs.

 Tell us about your use of the API by emailing us a link to your websites and describing how you are using the API service.
 You are encouraged to provide feedback about your experience of using the API so that we can work to improve the service.